reimerb13/Baseball-Analytics-Practicum/README.md

 The Fielding2_AL and Fielding2_NL datasets were merged together to create an entire new dataset.
 The dataset was renamed Fielding3.

 The Fielding3 data was filtered by specific positions.
-A subset of the Fielding3 data was created by looking at the POS variable that focused on the 1B position.
-This subset was called Fielding3_1B.
+A subset of the Fielding3 data was created by looking at the POS variable by corner fielding positions: 1B and 3B.
+The subset of data that focused on the 1B position was called Fielding3_1B.
 Another subset of the Fielding3 data was created by looking at the POS variable that focused on the 3B position.
 This subset was called Fielding3_3B.
+The Fielding3_1B and Fielding3_3B datasets were merged to create a new dataset that was named Fielding3_Corner.

+A subset of the Fielding3 data was created by looking at the POS variable by middle fielding positions: 2B and SS.
+The subset of data that focused on the 2B position was called Fielding3_2B.
+Another subset of the Fielding3 data was created by looking at the POS variable that focused on the SS position.
+This subset was called Fielding3_SS.
+The Fielding3_2B and Fielding3_SS datasets were merged to create a new dataset that was named Fielding3_Middle.

+A subset of the Fielding3 data was created by looking at the POS variable by outfield and catcher positions: OF and C. The subset of data that focused on the OF position was called Fielding3_OF.
+Another subset of the Fielding3 data was created by looking at the POS variable that focused on the C position.
+This subset was called Fielding3_C.
+The Fielding3_OF and Fielding3_C datasets were merged to create a new dataset that was named Fielding3_OFC.